opensearch-project/documentation-website/_api-reference/index-apis/shrink-index.md

 The `max_shard_size` parameter specifies the maximum size of a primary shard in the target index.
 OpenSearch uses `max_shard_size` and the total storage for all primary shards in the source index to calculate the number of primary shards and their size for the target index.

 The primary shard count of the target index is the smallest factor of the source index's primary shard count, for which the shard size does not exceed `max_shard_size`.
-Consider the following example.
-Let's say the source index has 8 primary shards and they occupy a total of 400 GB of storage.
-If `max_shard_size` is equal to 150 GB, OpenSearch calculates the number of primary shards in the target index using the following algorithm:
+For example, if the source index has 8 primary shards, they occupy a total of 400 GB of storage, and the `max_shard_size` is equal to 150 GB, OpenSearch calculates the number of primary shards in the target index using the following algorithm:

 1. Calculate the minimum number of primary shards as 400/150, rounded to the nearest whole integer.
 The minimum number of primary shards is 3.
 1. Calculate the number of primary shards as the smallest factor of 8 that is greater than 3.
 The number of primary shards is 4.